 “Getting old” is not the accurate excuse for the aging male suffering from various symptoms such as insomnia, weight gain and loss of libido.
-The main culprit, in most cases, reduces the action of the male dominating hormone, testosterone.
+The main culprit, in most cases, reduces the action of the dominating male hormone, testosterone.
 The concentration of testosterone and dihydrotestosterone gets reduced in between the ages of 35 to 65 years.
 Significant reduction in the concentration of testosterone leads to andropause.
 This reduction progresses with age and affects the quality of life in males.
-The person has mild to moderate mood swings and experiences physiological, psychological and sexual symptoms.
+The person has mild to moderate mood swings and experiences physiological, psychological, and sexual symptoms.

 PHYSIOLOGY OF ANDROPAUSE